akeeba/sociallogin/.github/SECURITY.md

 a fixed version.
 We kindly request that no announcement about the security issue is made in public during that period of time.
 You will be credited with the discovery of the vulnerability in our release notes and our release announcements (if any).
-You may not receive a notification about the release of the new version but we encourage you to monitor our automated release update feed.
+You may not receive a notification about the release of the new version, but we encourage you to monitor our automated release update feed.

 Once this time period elapses and / or we have released a fixed version you are free to make a public announcement about your vulnerability as long as you do not give away specifics or proof-of-concept